hosovluc/GlareMeter/final_scripts/manual.md

 2. Open RealVNC and connect.

 ### 4.2 Running the code
-1. Run the file measure.sh at the path home/Documents/GLARE_METER/Bash_sctipts
+1. Run the file measure.sh at the home path
    - you can run it in the command line using command: bash measure.sh
+2. The result will be shown in the command line
+3. Photos from the measurement are saved at home/measurement